Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 The script that gets executed can be found [here](./PowerPlantModels/.pipeline/UploadModels/main.py).

-<a id="orgc1d2132"></a>
+<a id="org42e76f0"></a>

 # Power Automate Flow

-Below is a diagram of the flow, which is triggered when the PR for the model commit is closed in GitHub.
+Below is a diagram of the flow, which is triggered then the PR for the model commit is closed in GitHub.

 ![img](./images/sequence_diagram.png)